 Tirta Emphul Temple

 After this, we went to Tirta Empul Temple, located 20 minutes ahead of Tegallalang Rice Terrace.
 It was a good and quiet temple.
 They had holy water pool inside the temple.
 If required, one can take a plunge in it.
 Entry for this Temple was 50K IDR(3.5 US$)/Person.
 If you have limited time then visiting this temple can be skipped.
 This is a very authentic traditional temple of Bali.
 Right outside the temple, we grabbed some fresh fruits, juices, coconut water and some light snacks.
-Coconut water is a must try in Bali.
+Do try the coconut water in Bali.
 They are huge in size and very tasty and refreshing.
 Totally different from what we get in India.

 After this we went to Blangsinga to see Tegenungan Waterall.
 It took us close to an hour to reach here.
 Entry was 100K IDR (6.5 US$)/Person.
 There were a lots of stairs to reach the waterfall area.
 It was a nice waterfall but Gitgit waterfall was far better.
 If not interested, one can skip this as well.

 Later, we went back to our hotel and relaxed for the day.
 There are other temples like Saraswati Temple located right behind Ubud Palace and Goa Gajah temple- just 5 minutes from our hotel.
 These are small temples; hence, if one has time and want to experience most of the temples in Ubud, can visit these as well.